nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-performances.md

 ### Dynamic resources

-Since 10.3 ([NXP-25385](https://jira.nuxeo.com/browse/NXP-25385)), resource URLs for document previews, thumbnails, blobs, etc. have the document `changeToken` appended as a query parameter.
+Since 10.3 ([NXP-25385](https://jira.nuxeo.com/browse/NXP-25385)), resource URLs for document previews, thumbnails, blobs, etc. have the document's `changeToken` appended as a query parameter.

 Such URLs have a very aggressive cache (approximately 1 year) defined in [web-request-controller-contrib.xml#L47](https://github.com/nuxeo/nuxeo/blob/release-10.3/nuxeo-services/nuxeo-platform-web-common/src/main/resources/OSGI-INF/web-request-controller-contrib.xml#L47).
 As a matter of fact, each time the document changes, its `changeToken` also changes and the resource is invalidated by the browser cache.